nucleic/cppy/docs/source/pointer.rst

   In this situation you own a reference.

 - Borrowed reference:
-  Some functions (`PyList_GetItem`, `PyTuple_GetItem`) do not incref the object count before returning.
+  Some functions (`PyList_GetItem`, `PyTuple_GetItem`, `PyDict_GetItem`, ...)
+  do not incref the object count before returning.
 In that case, you have only a borrowed reference, you are not responsible for decrefing the object reference count.

 Borrowed references allow to avoid the cost of increfing/decrefing which is nice.
 However since you do not own the reference, if the object referenced is